ASMA-Tune: Unlocking LLMs' Assembly Code Comprehension via Structural-Semantic Instruction Tuning: Introduction

 \section{Introduction}

-The analysis and comprehension of assembly code play a pivotal role in critical domains such as reverse engineering~\citep{hu2016cross, kargen2017towards, megira2018malware}, vulnerability detection~\citep{mantovani2022convergence, taviss2024asm2seq}, and software optimization~\citep{thirumoorthy2022feature}.
+The analysis and comprehension of assembly code play a pivotal role in critical domains such as reverse engineering~\citep{kargen2017towards, megira2018malware}, vulnerability detection~\citep{mantovani2022convergence, taviss2024asm2seq}, and software optimization~\citep{thirumoorthy2022feature}.
 Unlike high-level programming languages, assembly code lacks explicit syntactic structures and semantic abstractions, manifesting as low-information-density sequences of hardware-level instructions~\citep{wang2022jtrans}.
-This inherent complexity poses significant challenges for automated analysis, particularly when bridging assembly code semantics with natural language descriptions for downstream tasks like decompilation, code summarization, and vulnerability explanation~\citep{wang2021codet5, al2023extending, xiong2023hext5}.
+This inherent complexity poses significant challenges for analysis, particularly when bridging assembly code semantics with natural language descriptions for downstream tasks like decompilation~\citep{tan2024llm4decompile}, code summarization~\citep{wang2021codet5}, and vulnerability explanation~\citep{al2023extending, xiong2023hext5}.
+With the growing demand for assembly code comprehension, VirusTotal~\citep{VT-2023-05-12}, Google Cloud~\citep{Introducing-2023-04-25}, and Microsoft Security Copilot~\citep{Microsoft-2025-05-06} are increasingly leveraging LLMs to understand assembly code, aiming to provide powerful assistance to security professionals.